Explorers

 Goteborg University, Sweden

-Helena is a Swedish PhD student working with taxonomy and phylogeny of polychaetes living on whale-falls.
-She has received an MSc in Zoomorphology at Goteborg University, studying phylogeny of Aphroditiformia, the scale-worm polychaetes.
-During the cruise with RV Tangaroa, she assisted in the processing and sorting of the collected samples.
+Helena is a PhD student working with taxonomy and phylogeny of polychaetes living on whale falls.
+She has received an MSc in zoomorphology at Goteborg University, studying phylogeny of Aphroditiformia, the scale-worm polychaetes.
+During the cruise with the research vessel Tangaroa, she assisted in the processing and sorting of the collected samples.
 In New Zealand waters, she was very happy to see albatrosses, whales (living) and vestimentiferans for the first time in her life.